haddasbronfman/cloudland-otel-workshop/README.md

           insecure: true
       logging: # 2. to the logging
         loglevel: debug
-    service: # configure what components are enabled in the Collector
+    service: # configure what components are enabled in the collector
       pipelines: # A pipeline = a set of receivers + processors + exporters
         traces: # here we define a traces pipline (you can also define metrics or logs pipelines)
           receivers: [otlp]